almorcrette/bank-teller/README.md

 ![](assets/bank-teller-v3.excalidraw.png)

+### 5. Further improvements

+It's at this point that I submit to Makers coach fore feedback.
+[Checkout my commit at this stage here](https://github.com/almorcrette/bank-teller/commit/026404ad5b350949d94336906605bb76025095de).

+Following feedback, I make the following additional changes to improve the quality of my code further:
+- Adjust print statement format so that blank spaces have only one space between the `|`| characters;
+- Remove state tests in for `Account` class, and strengthen by behaviour tests to ensure full behaviour coverage
+- Tests dates using mocks in both the `Statement` tests and `Transaction` tests.
+- Test drive error raises in `Transaction#parse_transaction` method to prevent invalid type or amount

+### 6. Alternative object oriented design

+I am also told by the coach that he disagrees with that I have given my `Statement` class responsibility for storing transactions.

+I therefore also restructure the classes so that the account carries this responsibility.

+This alternative design can be found [on this branch](https://github.com/almorcrette/bank-teller/tree/extracting-transaction-statement-classes)

 ## Code structure

 The program is fronted by the `Account` class.
 The responsibility of this class is to **track balance and handle deposit and withdrawals**.
 It also holds a statement and provides an option to print the statement, though the engineering of this functionality resides with the statement class.